Skip Nav Destination

 EISBN: 978-1-62708-213-6

-... calibration of materials for accurate measurements using XPS are provided, along with some aspects of the accuracy in quantitative analysis by XPS.
+... to the calibration of materials for accurate measurements using XPS are provided, along with some aspects of the accuracy in quantitative analysis by XPS.
 In addition, the article presents examples of how XPS data can be used to solve problems with surface interactions. chemical composition X-ray...

 Abstract